nyugoh/nodejs-mictec-class/README.md

 ***
 ### Course outline :chart:

--[ ] Introduction :bulb:
+- [ ] Introduction :bulb:

-        Will cover
      - what is Nodejs and it's ecosystem
      - Installing Nodejs & yarn
      - Text editors and IDEs
      - Basic Javascript reminder
      - Choose and agree on final goals/projects

- -[ ] Basics of Node
+ - [ ] Basics of Node

     - Design principles

  ### Requirements

- -[x] Nodejs Installed on your laptop ~ use the instructions below -[x] Yarn package manager ~ Instructions below
+ - [x] Nodejs Installed on your laptop ~ use the instructions below
+ - [x] Yarn package manager ~ Instructions below
- -[x] Git software, installed
+ - [x] Git software, installed
- -[x] Text-editor or IDE of choice
+ - [x] Text-editor or IDE of choice

  ## Resources links
  ***